 Our focus is not on 'gaming' the Psychometric test: rather, it is about recognising desirable attributes and gradually adjusting your personality.
 This not only helps with assessments such as interviews and the Bond Psychometric test, but will also help you to become a better person and doctor.
 Trainability of Emotional Intelligence is well established in Psychology (J Intell, 2020, 8, 18).

-MedEntry offers three services to help students with the Bond Interview:
+MedEntry offers the following four services to help students with the Bond Interview:

 You will be able to book these sessions in the Shop after you login.